jtarrio/pascual/manual/chapter2.md

 ## For

 Pascal's third loop statement is the "for" statement.
-It is used to assign a sequence of numbers to a variable and execute a statement for each value in that sequence.
+It is used to count from one number to another, executing a statement for each value in that count.

-It will be easier with an example, and for that, I'm going to use the very well-known "FizzBuzz" program.
+It will be easier to explain with an example, and for that, I'm going to use the very well-known "FizzBuzz" program.

 ```pascal
 program FizzBuzz;